 Section 1101.0045 does not apply to licensed real estate brokers (sales agents may not lawfully work independently from their sponsoring broker), nor does it apply to attorneys (who are statutorily exempt from the real estate licensing statute).

-For information on real estate legal services that are available through Lapin Law Offices, watch our popular video below.
+For information on real estate legal services that are available through Lapin Law Group, watch our popular video below.

 Learn how you can have a Lawyer Available Whenever to review your legal documents & answer your legal questions.
 Watch our popular video below.